- Manufacturer & Model

 Additional boxed items included a power cord and a printed manual.

 You'll likely note that I didn't mention a physical remote.
-That's because the ISP MK2 is remotely operated by an available iOS app (iPad only, iPhone might become available) or through a web browser interface.
+That's because the ISP MK2 is remotely operated by an available iOS app (iPad only, iPhone might become available.
+Note, an Android version was released on 1/6/21) or through a web browser interface.
 The processor does have the ability to receive IR signals, so owners could potentially gain access to a remote if one is developed in the future.
 And, it's worth noting the MK2 is in the Logitech Harmony IR database and carries Crestron, Control4, Savant, ELAN, and RTI drivers.

 Physically, the ISP MK2 (19.29" L x 18.86" W x 7.52" H) is a confident, if not arcane looking piece of equipment.
 Its all-black front, top, bottom, and sides complement the cabinet's sharp lines and boxy appeal.
 Interestingly, the only passive venting on the chassis appears on the left side panel (and it's rather minimal).
 The rest of the body is solid, capped-off by large machined-metal isolation feet.